Get E-Book

 console.log(socket.localPort);

-});net.connect() asks the OS to create a TCP socket and connect it to the remote socket address.
-The printed local port is selected by the OS unless the program supplied one.
-The JavaScript object becomes useful after the kernel connection reaches established state and Node emits connect.
+net.connect() asks the OS to create a TCP socket and connect it to the remote address.
+The local port is usually chosen by the OS.
+Your JavaScript socket becomes useful after the kernel finishes connection setup and Node emits connect.

-Node exposes a smaller surface. connect means the local endpoint reached an established connection. data means bytes were read from the socket receive path. end means the peer sent an orderly end of its write side. error means the socket operation failed. close means the JavaScript wrapper has finished closing.
+Node gives you a smaller, friendlier event surface. connect means the connection reached the established state. data means Node read bytes from the socket. end means the peer finished its write side cleanly. error means an operation failed. close means the JavaScript socket wrapper has finished closing.

 JavaScript net.Socket